ryan-mcclue/musings/workflow.md

   - update: ...

+TODO: use enums to allow compiler to provide greater error checking for use

 Use the approach the particular system API follows.
 You can always use your own approach atop

 If wanting to create a new implementation of a function,